Data Processing Addendum

 Categories of data subjects whose personal data is transferred

-X Customer customers and/or customers’ end-users of an Customer product or service
+X Customers’ customers / end-users of a Customer product or service

 X Customer employees and/or staff